 Maintaining Devices at Scale

-Building and maintaining the firmware on a few prototype or beta IoT end devices can be a time consuming proposition.
+Building and maintaining the firmware on a few prototypes or beta IoT end devices can be a time-consuming proposition.
 What version of firmware did you put on this one again?
 Why is this device not sending data?
 Maintaining a few devices and hundreds of devices are entirely different things.
 Not to mention thousands or even hundreds of thousands of devices.
 In this sort of IoT infrastructure maintenance must increasingly become an automated process and tools must evolve.

-Part of this process of managing a large number of devices is bringing them all online quickly and efficiently.
+Part of this process of managing many devices is bringing them all online quickly and efficiently.
 It’s important that each device is uniquely identified and authenticated but also that they are immediately allowed to securely interact with the rest of the infrastructure before being fully provisioned – two requirements that are often at odds.
 With careful planning and the use of modern cryptography this is achievable but must be considered before going into full production.

 Build It, Then Scale It

 Designing an infrastructure that can grow well and increase capacity will help ensure the success of the business that is built upon it.
 No doubt it’s easier to build this into a solution from the start than to make big changes later on but, don’t let this intimidate you.
 A working product is always better than the concept for a perfect product that doesn’t exist.
 As long as growth is manageable or you have an expert technology partner who can guide you through to the next stage, even a system’s scalability can scale.

 - Practical Cryptography for the Internet of Things - October 25, 2018